lxie-0709/TeloComp/README.md

       --Hb             HiFi filtered BAM output path.

 #### Options_2:
       -h, --help       show this help message and exit --ont_bam        ONT BAM
       --hifi_bam       HiFi BAM
-      -o , --out_dir     Directory where both step1_2 and step1_3 should write their outputs
-      -c , --coverage    Coverage parameter for step1_3 (passed to -c) -p , --parallels   Parallels for step1_3 (passed to -p)
+      -o, --out_dir    Directory where both step1_2 and step1_3 should write their outputs -c, --coverage   Coverage parameter for step1_3 (passed to -c) -p, --parallels  Parallels for step1_3 (passed to -p) --min_ratio      The proportion of the original genome sequence to the length of the reads, default=0.2

 #### Run:
 （1）Get the bam file containing the end software cutting sequence